 \section{Introduction}

 Human perception of the world is determined by external stimuli and individual experiments that create brain activities involving non-linear interactions among 86 billion neuronal cells, which are thus complex \cite{olshausen1996emergence,rolls1995sparseness}.
-An effective method called functional Magnetic Resonance Imaging (fMRI) is usually applied to measure brain activities via Blood Oxygenation Level Dependent (BOLD) signals and implicitly has correlations or connectivities between neurons in response to stimuli \cite{van2010exploring,zhou2010divergent}.
-With the development of deep learning models, it is essential to learn the information of the measured fMRI signals with their corresponding visual data \cite{shen2019deep,beliy2019voxels}.
+An effective method called functional Magnetic Resonance Imaging (fMRI) is typically used to measure brain activity via Blood Oxygenation Level Dependent (BOLD) signals, implicitly revealing correlations or connectivities between neurons in response to stimuli \cite{van2010exploring,zhou2010divergent}.
+With the development of deep learning models, it is essential to learn the information contained in the measured fMRI signals, along with their corresponding visual data \cite{shen2019deep,beliy2019voxels}.

 Vision-brain understanding aims to learn information from brain signals obtained from image stimuli.
 It offers the exploration interest of cognition and perception that potentially contributes to brain-computer interface \cite{du2022fmri} and beyond.
-Brain-to-image, especially fMRI-to-image, is one of the fundamental tasks in vision-brain understanding.
+Brain-to-image, especially fMRI-to-image, is one of the fundamental tasks in understanding the brain and vision.
 Generative models including GANs \cite{goodfellow2020generative} and diffusion models \cite{rombach2022high,xu2023versatile} enable to reconstruct more realistic images \cite{shen2019deep,ozcelik2022reconstruction,takagi2023high,scotti2024reconstructing}.
 Moreover, cross-subject and multiple-subject brain decoding is taken into account \cite{wang2024mindbridge,scotti2024mindeye2,quan2024psychometry}.
 Besides, image and brain retrievals are also essential to map the information of the brain signals and images into the same information space \cite{lin2022mind,ozcelik2023natural,scotti2024reconstructing}.
-However, vision-brain understanding is still confronted with significant challenges that hinder its applications on a broader scale.
+However, understanding the vision-brain connection is still confronted with significant challenges that hinder its broader-scale applications.